Through-Hole Assembly Experts

 Components used in through-hole assembly (also known as conventional assembly) have legs which are passed through the PCB and then soldered in place.

 This creates both electrical and mechanical connections.
-Applications include products and equipment that require heavy-duty components.
+Applications include products and equipment that require heavy-duty components, such as power supplies.

 At ESD we regularly use our automatic insertion machines to give customers a fast turnaround compared to hand assembly alone.
 Our automated assembly equipment has a pitch range of 2.5 to 5.0mm.
 We use our flow-solder machine for a quick, quality turnaround.